-Humana's technology assessment department conducts medical technology evaluations to confirm whether medical devices or procedures approved by the U.S. Food and Drug Administration (FDA) should be formally adopted.
-The Humana review assesses and confirms the device or procedure has been studied and found to be effective and safe as reported in peer-reviewed medical literature or recommended by the recognized medical specialty societies in the United States.
+Humana decides about coverage of new medical procedures and devices on an ongoing basis.
+Humana's technology assessment department evaluates new medical devices and procedures approved by the U.S. Food and Drug Administration (FDA) to determine if they should be covered by Humana’s health plans.
+The Humana review assesses whether the device or procedure has been studied and found to be effective and safe as reported in peer-reviewed medical literature or recommended by the recognized medical specialty societies in the United States.
 The FDA approval is based on reasonable levels of safety, but does not confirm that a procedure is necessarily a best medical practice.
 The Humana assessment helps the organization make proactive decisions on coverage for our members, so the care they are getting is clinically sound and in their best interest.

 If you have questions or concerns related to utilization management, staff are available at least eight hours a day during normal business hours.

 Humana has free language interpreter services available to answer questions related to Utilization Management from non-English speaking members.
 TTY/TDD users should call 1-800-833-3301 or 711.